-During the year ended December 31, 2021, the Corporation completed the below transactions that met the definition of a business under IFRS 3 - Business Combinations.
-These acquisitions have been accounted for using the acquisition method with the results of the operations being included in the consolidated financial statements of the Corporation since the dates of acquisition.
+During the year ended December 31, 2022, the Corporation completed the below transactions that met the definition of a business under IFRS 3 - Business Combinations.
+These acquisitions have been accounted for using the acquisition method with the results of the operations being included in the Consolidated Financial Statements of the Corporation since the date of acquisition.
 Details of the acquisitions are:

-First Quarter Acquisitions:
+First Quarter Acquisition:

-During the first quarter, the Corporation completed the acquisition of eight self storage locations for \$44,100,000 (subject to customary adjustments).
-These acquisitions consisted of both arm's length and non - arm's length transactions.
-The purchases were paid for by advances from debt, the issuance of common shares and cash on hand.
+During the first quarter, the Corporation completed the acquisition of one self storage location for \$45,000,000 (subject to customary adjustments).
+This acquisition was a non-arm's length transactions.
+The purchase was paid for by the issuance of common shares and cash on hand.